uds-se/fuzzingbook/README.md

 	http://mpastell.com/pweave/

 For your convenience, the "ptangle-demo" folder holds an example with one .texw source file and derived HTML, PDF, and Python files; note how everything including syntax highlighting is done from one source.
-We will have a git repo and an automated test suite.
+The file "gstbook.texw" and the included .texw chapter files will contain the real thing.

 ### LaTeX Conventions

+#### Macros

 For the LaTeX side, I will come with central *macros* that should help organize the code.
 Please use these as much as possible; avoid introducing macros that replicate existing features.

+#### Building

+The project comes with a Makefile that allows to create the book (make pdf) as well as derivatives (make html, make code).
+See the first lines of the Makefile for examples.
+You will need _pweave_ and _htlatex_ installed.

+I also have written a shell script _pdflatex.sh_ which works like _pdflatex_, except that the input is a .texw file (and not a .tex file).
+This is useful in integrated environments (such as my TextMate editor), where you can then replace the name of your PDFLaTeX binary by "pdflatex.sh".
+This script also restores some of the synchronization between the source file and the PDF, such that you can navigate between them.

 ### Python Conventions